-On the other hand, a regular shampoo has mild cleansing agents with more emphasis on moisturizing your hair and make it shiny rather than clean from the inside out.
+On the other hand, a regular shampoo has mild cleansing agents with more emphasis on moisturizing your hair and making it shiny rather than clean.

 Toxins and product buildup are the main reasons your hair feels out of sorts, and your scalp’s pH changes from mildly acidic to alkaline, causing problems like itchiness, fungus, and dandruff.

 Now, I don’t recommend that you throw away your ordinary daily shampoo.

 The trick is to alternate between the two, ideally using a good clarifying shampoo once a week to reset your hair and purify your scalp.

 Shampoos have become a modern-day convenience because commercials make us believe that clean hair is beautiful hair.

 Ordinary shampoos do more harm than good to your hair.
 They contain cheap ingredients like Sulfates and Sodium, to provide lather.

 While we all love lather and bubbles during our shower time, it’s essential to understand that Sulfates are harmful to your hair and scalp.

 Sulfates are detergents used in household cleaning products.
 They gradually wear out the acid mantle on your scalp and make your hair dry.